• Skip to primary navigation

 Broiler pans are designed to take advantage of the heat coming from your oven's top heating elements, creating an intense oven environment that locks in flavor and moisture.

-If you don’t have a broiler pan handy, you can easily substitute it for a baking sheet and wire roasting rack.
+If you don't have a broiler pan handy, you can easily substitute it for a baking sheet and wire roasting rack - or try a different vessel listed in pie pan substitute options for baking.

 Just place the wire roasting rack on top of the baking sheet and add your protein and seasonings before placing it in the oven.